numpy/numpy/doc/source/reference/c-api/array.rst

    reduction is empty or when a ``where=`` mask is given, for a ufunc whose loop also registers a :c:macro:`NPY_METH_get_reduction_loop`.
 See :c:type:`PyArrayMethod_GetMultiReductionInitials` for the signature.
+   :meth:`~numpy.ufunc.reduceat` and :meth:`~numpy.ufunc.accumulate` do not
-   :meth:`~numpy.ufunc.reduceat` does not use them and seeds each segment with its first element instead.
+   use them and seed with the first element instead.

    A method may register at most one of :c:macro:`NPY_METH_get_reduction_initial` and